Passage to Ireland

-The de Lacy family were now in Ireland and to stay!
+The de Lacy family now in Ireland

 Baron Hugh de Lacy.